- The largest lizard in the world is the Komodo Dragon, which can weigh up to 300 pounds.

 The young Marine Iguana is generally black.
 As they mature, their color will change to include red and black, green, red, and grey and they will become more colorful during the mating season.
 They lay 2-3 eggs on land in burrows that will hatch between 2 ½ and 4 months later.
 The lifespan of the Marine Iguana is up to 60 years.

-This species has decreased dramatically in numbers, losing many of the population during El Nina and a second wave of loss during the 2001 oil spill from the tanker Jessica.
+This species has decreased dramatically in numbers, losing much of its population during El Nina and a second wave of loss during the 2001 oil spill from the tanker Jessica.
 The introduction of other animals such as cats, dogs, and pigs has also taken many lives of the lizard.
 The total population now is estimated to be between 200,000 to 300,000.

 #9: Galapagos Land Iguana (Conolophus Subcristatus)